cocos/cocos-docs/source/en/getting-started/introduction.md

 # About Cocos Creator

 - **Q**: Is Cocos Creator a game engine?
-- **A**: It's a complete game development solution, which includes the JavaScript implementation of Cocos2d-x(no need to learn a new engine), and various kinds of visual interface tools that can help you develop games more quickly.
+- **A**: It's a complete game development solution, which includes the JavaScript implementation of Cocos2d-x (no need to learn a new engine), and various UI tools that can help you develop games more quickly.

 - **Q**: What kind of editor does Cocos Creator have?
 - **A**: It's completely customized for the engine.
-It's a all-in-one editor that can serve the whole workflow from design, development, preview, debug and all the way to cross-platform publishing.
+It's an all-in-one editor that can serve the whole workflow from design, development, preview, debug and all the way to cross-platform publishing.

 - **Q**: Can I use Cocos Creator even if I don't know how to programming?
 - **A**: Of course!
-Cocos Creator editor provides two kinds of workflows: one design-oriented and one develop-oriented, and a simple and smooth cooperative method(with an appropriate division of labor).
+Cocos Creator provides two kinds of workflows: one design-oriented and one develop-oriented, and a simple and smooth cooperative method (with an appropriate division of labor).

 - **Q**: Which platform can we choose to publish the games developed by Cocos Creator?
-- **A**: Currently, Cocos Creator can publish games to Web, Android, iOS, and desktops ( Mac and PC ).
+- **A**: Currently, Cocos Creator can publish games to the Web, Android, iOS, and desktops (Mac and PC).
 The goal is to develop once and publish to all platforms.

 ## Product Positioning

-Cocos Creator is a game development tool focused on content creation, which has features like thorough scripting, componentization and data driven, etc. on the basis of Cocos2d-x.
+Cocos Creator is a game development environment focused on content creation, which has features like scripting, componentization and uses a data driven model with the power of Cocos2d-x under the hood.

 ## Framework Structure

-Cocos Creator contains a whole set of functions needed for game development like a game engine, resource management, scene editing, game preview and release, etc. It has assembled all the functions and tool in a unified application program.
+Cocos Creator contains all the functions needed for game development, including: a game engine, resource management, scene editing, game previewing and game releasing.
+All of this in a single, unifed tool that eases your games development.

-It makes data driven and componentization the core game development methods, and seamlessly integrates the mature JavaScript API system of the Cocos engine.
-It can adapt to the user habits of the Cocos engine developer on one hand, and provide an unprecedented level of content creation and realtime preview&test environment for artworkers and directors on the other.
+It makes data driven design and componentization the core game development methods, and seamlessly integrates the mature JavaScript API system of the Cocos engine.
+It can adapt to the developers habits and still provide an unprecedented level of content creation and provide a realtime previewing and testing environment for artworkers and directors.

-The editor provides not only strong and complete toolchains, but also a open plugin framework.
-Developers can use generic front end technologies like Html + JavaScript, etc. to conveniently extend functions of the editor and customize personalized workflows.
+The editor provides not only a strong and complete toolchains, but also an open plugin framework.
+Developers can use generic front end technologies like HTML + JavaScript to conveniently extend the functionality of the editor and provide customized personalized workflows.

 ![structure](introduction/structure.jpg)